Please click on each of the topics below to view, or scroll down to read them all

 10. How will the values of communities that reside adjacent to or nearby the community forest be incorporated; i.e. clean air, water quality, wildlife habitat, ensuring a forested environment for children and grandchildren?

 A Community Forest tenure is a good fit for places where people enjoy living near forests.
-Local residents will be consulted during the development of the Management Plan and Forest Stewardship Plans, which are specific to the Community Forest areas.
-A Standing Committee of the Board of Directors will be formed to provide a forum for residents, communities and resource users, and make recommendations on the management of the Community Forest.
+Local residents were consulted during the development of the Management Plan and Forest Stewardship Plans, which are specific to the Community Forest areas.
+A Standing Committee has been formed to provide a forum for residents, communities and resource users, and make recommendations on the management of the Community Forest.
 In addition, the Community Forest must comply with the Forest and Range Practices Act (and associated regulations) and Cariboo Chilcotin Land Use Plan, which set out specific requirements for the proper management of all resources.
-Furthermore, a rate of harvest that is sustainable in perpetuity will be set for the Community Forest.
+Furthermore, a rate of harvest that is sustainable in perpetuity has been set for the Community Forest.
 The need to operate a viable forestry operation on a fixed area over the long term means that logging will be done sustainably.

-Several different approaches are expected to be used.
-The approaches used will depend upon the local climate, the tree species, reforestation objectives and the values to be protected.
-The partial cutting approach retains an overstory (tree canopy) and is particularly effective in areas of importance for visual quality, mule deer winter range, and where natural regeneration of Douglas-fir is desired (a significant portion of the proposed area).
+Several different approaches are in use within the Community Forest.
+The approaches used depend upon the local climate, the tree species, reforestation objectives and the values to be protected.
+The partial cutting approach retains an overstory (tree canopy) and is particularly effective in areas of importance for visual quality, mule deer winter range, and where natural regeneration of Douglas-fir is desired (a significant portion of the area).
 Spruce and pine forests can be managed by small clearcuts with leave-trees retained for wildlife habitat, structure, and regeneration values.
-The details of these approaches will be developed in the Management Plan and the Forest Stewardship Plan.
+The details of these approaches are elaborated upon in the Management Plan and the Forest Stewardship Plan.

 The invitation from the Minister of Forests, Lands and Natural Resource Operations is for an area that will support an Annual Allowable Cut of 40,000 cubic meters.
 That volume equates to about 800 truck loads of logs per year.
 As a comparison, that volume is less than 2% of the current allowable cut licensed to Tolko Industries Ltd. in the Williams Lake Timber Supply Area.
-The need to operate a viable forestry operation on a fixed area over the long term means that logging will need to be done sustainably.
+The need to operate a viable forestry operation on a fixed area over the long term means that sustainable forest harvesting is essential.

-The Community Forest will comply with the Cariboo Chilcotin Land Use Plan (CCLUP) and all applicable legislation.
+The Community Forest complies with the Cariboo Chilcotin Land Use Plan (CCLUP) and all applicable legislation.
 To that end, visual quality objectives within scenic and other areas will be achieved.

-The scale of forestry activities on the Community Forest will tend to be smaller in comparison to the activities of the major licensees and will occur over a much longer time-frame.
+The scale of forestry activities on the Community Forest tends to be smaller in comparison to the activities of the major licensees and occurs over a much longer time-frame.
 Having a forested environment is essential to a successful community forest.

-The Visual Quality Objectives (VQO) set by the CCLUP for the viewshed in the Big Lake vicinity will be adhered to by the Community Forest (see p.
-58 in http://archive.ilmb.gov.bc.ca/slrp/srmp/north/williams_lk/pdfs/Williams_Lake_SRMP_Final.pdf and http://archive.ilmb.gov.bc.ca/slrp/srmp/north/williams_lk/pdfs/map10_visual_Williams_Lake.pdf for more info about VQOs).
-Strategies to manage the vegetative cover of those identified areas may include planning block boundaries with organic (natural) shapes, retaining forest cover to reduce the visual impact of the harvesting, and computer-modeling the potential visual impact and adjusting plans before they are implemented.
+The Visual Quality Objectives (VQO) set by the CCLUP for the viewshed in the Big Lake vicinity will be adhered to by the Community Forest.
+Strategies to manage the vegetative cover of those identified areas includes planning block boundaries with organic (natural) shapes, retaining forest cover to reduce the visual impact of the harvesting, and computer-modeling the potential visual impact and adjusting plans before they are implemented.